inmanta/inmanta-core/docs/guides/modules.rst

 or agent.
 By default this is in `.env` of the project for the compiler and in `/var/lib/inmanta/agent/env` for the agent.

+Inmanta uses a special format of requirements that was defined in a python PEP but never fully implemented in all python tools (setuptools and pip).
+Inmanta rewrites this to the syntax pip requires.
+This format allows module developers to specify a python dependency in a repo on a dedicated branch.
+And it allows inmanta to resolve the requirements of all module to a single set of requirements, because the name of module is unambiguously defined in the requirement.
+The format for requires in requirements.txt is the folllowing:

+ * Either, the name of the module and an optional constraint
+ * Or a repository location such as  git+https://github.com/project/python-foo The correct syntax to use is then: eggname@git+https://../repository#branch with branch being optional.

 .. _module-plugins:

 Plugins